mjc-school/stage0-master-task/readme.md

 #### Task 4.
 Integer divider.

-Create a program that will consume 2 integers from method args (dividend and divider) and will perform integer division of dividend be divider, save the value, and then will multiply result by divider and will if got value is equal to dividend will print:"can be divided completely", otherwise "cannot be divided completely" or "division by zero".
+Implement the method `printCompletelyDivided` that takes two integers and prints one of the following statement:
+1. `can be divided completely`, when a quotient, result of integer division of `dividend` by `divisor`, multiplied by `divisor` is equal to `dividend`;
+2. `cannot be divided completely`, when the condition from the first paragraph is not met;
+3. `division by zero`, when a `divider` is equal to zero;

 ```java
 public class IntegerDivider {